 Over time, the successful adoption of the DRT program will move the agricultural sector toward the widespread use of low-drift technologies.
 A robust adoption of this voluntary testing program by equipment and pesticide manufacturers and the widespread use of these technologies by pesticide applicators will provide a standardized, verified system for reducing pesticide drift.

-Drift-reduction ratings could appear on pesticide labels as early as fall of 2016.
+Drift-reduction ratings could appear on technology and pesticide labels as early as spring of 2017.
 Look for information about use of DRT in the directions for use.

 For More Information